Double jeopardy: Australia

 On 30 July 2008, South Australia also introduced legislation to scrap parts of its double jeopardy law, legalising retrials for serious offences with "fresh and compelling" evidence, or if the acquittal was tainted.

 In Western Australia, amendments introduced on 8 September 2011 allow retrial if "new and compelling" evidence is found.
-It applies to serious offences where the penalty was life imprisonment or imprisonment for 14 years or more.
+It applies to serious offences where the penalty is life imprisonment or imprisonment for 14 years or more.
 Acquittal because of tainting (witness intimidation, jury tampering, or perjury) also permits retrial.

 In Tasmania, on 19 August 2008, amendments were introduced to allow retrial in serious cases if there is "fresh and compelling" evidence.

 In Victoria on 21 December 2011, legislation was passed allowing new trials where there is "fresh and compelling DNA evidence, where the person acquitted subsequently admits to the crime, or where it becomes clear that key witnesses have given false evidence".
 However, retrial applications could only be made for serious offences such as murder, manslaughter, arson causing death, serious drug offences and aggravated forms of rape and armed robbery.

 In Queensland on 18 October 2007, the double jeopardy laws were modified to allow a retrial where fresh and compelling evidence becomes available after an acquittal for murder or a "tainted acquittal" for a crime carrying a 25-year or more sentence.
 A "tainted acquittal" requires a conviction for an administration of justice offence, such as perjury, that led to the original acquittal.
-Unlike reforms in the United Kingdom, New South Wales, Tasmania, Victoria, South Australia and Western Australia, this law does not have a retrospective effect, which is unpopular with some advocates of the reform.